-Sovereignty of States: Each State has complete and exclusive sovereignty over the airspace above its territory.
-Accordingly, ICAO fully respects a sovereign State’s responsibility and authority for aviation security oversight, including its decision-making powers with respect to implementing corrective actions related to audit findings.
+Sovereignty.
+Every State has complete and exclusive sovereignty over the airspace above its territory.
+Accordingly, ICAO fully respects a sovereign State’s responsibility and authority for oversight of aviation security, including its decision-making powers with respect to implementing corrective actions related to identified deficiencies.

-Universality: All Member States shall be subject to an aviation security audit by ICAO, in accordance with the principles, processes and procedures established for conducting such audits, and on the basis of the Memorandum of Understanding (MoU) signed by ICAO and each Member State.
+Universality.
+All Member States will be subject to continuous audit and monitoring activities by ICAO, in accordance with the principles, methodology, processes and procedures established for conducting such activities, and on the basis of the Memorandum of Understanding (MoU) signed by ICAO and each Member State.

-Objectivity: ICAO USAP audits will be conducted in a consistent and objective manner.
-Standardization and uniformity in the scope, depth and quality of audits will be ensured through the training and certification of all auditors, the provision of guidance material, and the implementation of an audit quality control system within the Aviation Security Audit Section (ASA).
+Consistency and objectivity.
+USAP-CMA activities will be conducted in a consistent and objective manner.
+Standardization and uniformity in the scope, depth and quality of USAP-CMA activities will be assured through training and certification of all auditors, the use of standardized Protocol Questions and the provision of relevant guidance material.

-Fairness: ICAO USAP Audits are to be conducted in such a manner that Member States are given every opportunity to monitor, comment on and respond to the audit process within the established timeframe.
+Fairness.
+USAP-CMA activities will be conducted in a manner such that Member States are given the opportunity to monitor, comment on and respond to the USAP‑CMA processes within an established time frame.

 Quality.
 The quality of USAP-CMA activities will be ensured by assigning trained and certified auditors to conduct USAP-CMA activities in accordance with widely recognized auditing concepts, as well as by implementing an internal quality control system within ASA that continually monitors and evaluates feedback received from USAP-CMA stakeholders to ensure their ongoing satisfaction.